-Have a calm conversation and talk about your fear for their safety and the safety of others.
+• Have a calm conversation and talk about your fear for their safety and the safety of others.
 This can be a difficult thing to do.
 Sometimes people won't understand that they are unsafe to drive and will be angry with you.
 In this case, you can also 'stay on their side' and ask their doctor, a driving school, or the Department of Public Safety to be the ones to step in.

-Talk with the person's doctor about your concern.
+Talk with the person's doctor or nurse practitioner about your concern.

-The doctor can tell the person to stop driving or can send the person for tests to see if they are fit to drive.
+• The doctor or nurse practitioner can tell the person to stop driving or can send the person for tests to see if they are fit to drive.